-To recline the seats, lift the reclining paddle, lean back to desired incline and release the paddle.
-To return to the upright position, lift the paddle and lean body forward.
-Allow the seat to return to the desired position and release the paddle.
+To recline the seats, lift the reclining lever, lean back to desired incline and release the lever.
+To return to the upright position, lift the lever and lean body forward.
+Allow the seat to return to the desired position and release the lever.